First Impressions Assistant: Module 2

 In an effort to ensure a consistent, professional appearance to our customers and colleagues, KCC staff adhere to a dress code.
 Our appearance reflects our professionalism and the agencies we represent.

-Employees are expected to dress in business or business casual attire unless the day’s tasks require otherwise.
+Employees are expected to dress in business or business casual attire unless said otherwise by your supervisor

 Employees must always present a clean, professional appearance.
 This means being well-groomed and wearing clean clothing that is free of holes, tears, or other signs of wear.
-If you are having trouble acquiring this type of clothing, please feel free to speak openly to your supervisor.
+If you are having trouble acquiring this type of clothing, please feel free to speak openly to your supervisor to receive clothing services.

 Clothing with offensive or inappropriate designs, stamps, or branding is never permitted.

 Clothing should not be too revealing.
-Skirts should be knee-length at a minimum and wearing strapless/backless attire is never permitted.
+Skirts / Dresses should be knee-length and wearing tanktops/strapless/backless attire is never permitted.

 Casual Fridays